Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 **Additional fields**

 - *SKU*
   Identification number for the variant.
 The SKU (Stock Keeping Unit) is an identification number and should be assigned only once.
-This field is read-only as long as the *Use formula* toggle is active.
-Deactivate the toggle to edit the SKU.
+This field is read-only as long as the *Use formula* toggle is enabled.
+Disable the toggle to edit the SKU.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Use formula*
-  Activate this toggle to apply the formula defined in the settings for the variant sets to the variant SKU.
-When the toggle is active, the *SKU* field is read-only.
-Deactivate the toggle to enter a different SKU.
-By default, this toggle is active.
+  Enable this toggle to apply the formula defined in the settings for the variant sets to the variant SKU.
+When the toggle is enabled, the *SKU* field is read-only.
+Disable the toggle to enter a different SKU.
+By default, this toggle is enabled.

 **Defined values**